 I’m Pregnant.
 Can I Still Get Dental X-Rays?

-Your oral health is important during every phase of life, but especially during pregnancy.
-While this is true, dental X-rays should be avoided during pregnancy when possible to protect your unborn baby from unnecessary radiation exposure.
-In some circumstances, a dental X-ray may be more beneficial than risky for a pregnant woman, including during a dental emergency or if urgent dental treatment is needed.
-Poor oral health, such as gum disease, can negatively impact your prenatal health and the wellbeing of your baby.
+Oral health is important during every phase of life, especially during pregnancy.
+While this is true, you should avoid dental X-rays during pregnancy to protect against radiation exposure.
+In some circumstances, a dental X-ray may be more beneficial than risky for pregnant women, including during a dental emergency or urgent dental treatment.

 How Often Do I Need to Get Dental X-Rays?